If you love finding out about natural phenomena, as well as designing and conducting experiments, a career as a research scientist may suit you

 If you work at a university you will typically have access to postdoctoral training during the early stages of your career.
 Vitae provides resources and advice for researchers, including information about career development.

-In industry, most employers offer new researchers training and support to make sure that they are kept up to date with research techniques and new technologies in the field.
+In industry, most employers will offer you training and support to make sure that you are kept up to date with research techniques and new technologies in the field.
 Some larger industrial employers offer graduate training programmes.

 You may also attend external training courses on technical developments and will be expected to keep abreast of developments in your field through independent research.
 Attending conferences is often expected within the job role.

 Continuing professional development (CPD) is important throughout your career and support in this area is provided by Research Councils UK.
-You can also consider gaining membership with a relevant professional body, which will demonstrate your commitment to your profession as well as indicating a level of competency in your field.
+You can also consider becoming a member of a relevant professional body, which will demonstrate your commitment to your profession as well as indicating a level of competency in your field.
 Relevant organisations include the:

 Career structures vary with each employer, but career paths tend to be well defined in all sectors and are dependent on achieving research goals.